Ashlalala/aajonusnet/md/Interviews/One Radio Network Interview 1.md

 P: Right around in that area.

 A: Yeah.
-Well, Morea is the island between Bora Bora and Tahiti.
+Well, Moorea is the island between Bora Bora and Tahiti.

 P: Aajonus Vonderplanitz.
 His book, We Want to Live Now.
 Your latest book is The Recipe for Living Without Disease, right?